kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	:width: 700px
 	:scale: 80

-	A demonstration of the COST (OFAT) approach.
+	A demonstration of the COST (OFAT) approach

 ..
 FUTURE: use a curved surface like figure (c) on page 445 of BHH2

-At this point we start to investigate the effect of temperature.
-We decide to move up by 10 degrees to 356K, marked as point 1.
-After running the experiment we record a lower yield value than our starting point.
-So we go in the other direction and try temperatures at 338K, 330K and 322K.
-We are happy that the yields are increasing, but experiment 4 shows a slightly lower yield.
+At this point, we start to investigate the effect of temperature.
+We decide to move up by 10 degrees to 356 K, marked as point 1.
+After running the experiment, we record a lower yield value than our starting point.
+So we go in the other direction and try temperatures at 338 K, 330 K and 322 K. We are happy that the yields are increasing, but experiment 4 shows a slightly lower yield.
 So we figure that we've reached a plateau in terms of the temperature variable.
 Our manager is pretty satisfied because we've boosted yield from 63% to around 67%.
-These 4 runs have cost us around $10,000 in equipment time and manpower costs so far.
+These four runs have cost us around $10,000 in equipment time and manpower costs so far.

-So we get approval now to run 4 more experiments, and we decide to change the substrate feed concentration.
-But we're going to do this at the best temperature found so far, 330K, at run 3.
+We now get approval to run four more experiments, and we decide to change the substrate feed concentration.
+But we're going to do this at the best temperature found so far, 330 K, at run 3.
 Our intuition tells us that higher feed concentrations should boost yield, so we try 1.75 g/L. Surprisingly, that experiment lowers the yield.
 There's likely something we don't understand about the reaction mechanism.
 Anyhow, we try the other direction, down to 1.25 g/L, and we see a yield increase.
-We decide to keep going, down to 1.0 g/L, and finally to 0.75 g/L. We see very little change between these last two runs and we believe we have reached another plateau.
-Also our budget of 8 experimental runs is exhausted.
+We decide to keep going, down to 1.0 g/L, and finally to 0.75 g/L. We see very little change between these last two runs, and we believe we have reached another plateau.
+Also, our budget of eight experimental runs is exhausted.

-So our final operating point chosen is marked on the plot with a hexagon, at 330K and 0.75 g/L. We're proud of ourselves because we have boosted our yield from 63% to 67%, and then from 67% to 69.5%.
+Our final operating point chosen is marked on the plot with a hexagon, at 330 K and 0.75 g/L. We're proud of ourselves because we have boosted our yield from 63% to 67%, and then from 67% to 69.5%.
 We have also learned something interesting about our process: the temperature appears to be negatively correlated with yield, and the substrate concentration is negatively correlated with yield.
 An unexpected observation!

-The problem with this approach is that it leaves undiscovered value behind.
-Changing one variable at a single time leads you into thinking you've reached the optimum, when all you've done in fact is trap yourself at a sub-optimal solution.
+The problem with this approach is that it leaves undiscovered values behind.
+Changing one single variable at a time leads you into thinking you've reached the optimum, when all you've done in fact is trap yourself at a suboptimal solution.

-Furthermore, notice that we would have got a completely different outcome had we decided to first change substrate concentration, :math:`S` and then change temperature, :math:`T`.
+Furthermore, notice that we would have got a completely different outcome had we decided to first change substrate concentration, :math:`S`, and then temperature, :math:`T`.
 We would have likely landed closer to the optimum.
 This is very unsatisfactory: we cannot use methods to optimize our processes that depend on the order of experiments!

-Notice that we have not yet considered even the effect of the other 4 variables of dissolved oxygen level, agitation rate, reaction duration, and substrate type.
-We have sub-optimally optimized the system in 2 dimensions, but there are in fact 6 dimensions.
-While the OFAT (or COST) approach can get you close to the optimum in two variables, you have little to no hope of using this approach successfully with multiple factors.
+We have not yet even considered the effect of the other four variables of dissolved oxygen level, agitation rate, reaction duration and substrate type.
+We have suboptimally optimized the system in two dimensions, but there are in fact six dimensions.
+Although the OFAT (or COST) approach can get you close to the optimum in two variables, you have little to no hope of using this approach successfully with multiple factors.

 Designed experiments, on the other hand, provide an efficient mechanism to learn about a system, often in fewer runs than the COST approach, and avoid misleading conclusions that might be drawn from the COST approach.
 Designed experiments are always run in random order -- as we will presently see -- and we will get the same result, no matter the order.